Z80-Retro/2065-Z80-programmer/2065-Z80-programmer-sockets.md

 that go into them.
 I expect the cheap ones to last for at least a decade or two.
 Cheap sockets in my hobby projects from 30 years ago are still doing fine.

 Gold plating is better than tin.
-Machined pins (see the oscillator sockets) are better then stamped spring-metal pins.
+Machined pins are better than stamped spring-metal pins.

 I used four 14-pin sockets because I hand them in stock.